kercre123/vicos-oelinux/README.md

 # vicos-oelinux

+(note: some kernel files were missing in the dump I received. these still exist in previous trees)

 This repository contains the embedded OS that runs on victor hardware.
 If you are looking for victor embedded firmware, robotics, animation and engine layers checkout [vicos](https://github.com/anki/victor).